-Organization: Sturm, Ruger & Company, Inc. ("Company") is principally engaged in the design, manufacture, and sale of firearms and the manufacture and sale of investment castings.
+Organization: Sturm, Ruger & Company, Inc. ("Company") is principally engaged in the design, manufacture, and sale of firearms and investment castings.
 The Company's design and manufacturing operations are located in the United States.
 Substantially all sales are domestic.
 The Company's firearms are sold through a select number of independent wholesale distributors to the sporting and law enforcement markets.
 Investment castings are sold either directly to or through manufacturers' representatives to companies in a wide variety of industries.